Skip to the content.

 Set trusted hash

-Set the trusted_hash to the hash value of block 20 on Casper TestNet:
+Set the trusted_hash to the hash value of the latest block on Casper TestNet:

 Start the node